 Tumors and cysts are two distinct entities.

-Cyst.
+- Cyst.
 A cyst is a sac that may be filled with air, fluid or other material.
 A cyst can form in any part of the body, including bones, organs and soft tissues.
-Most cysts are noncancerous (benign).
-Although cancers can form cysts.
+Most cysts are noncancerous (benign), but sometimes cancer can cause a cyst.

 - Tumor.
 A tumor is any abnormal mass of tissue or swelling.
 Like a cyst, a tumor can form in any part of the body.
 A tumor can be benign or cancerous (malignant).